University Administrative Policies

 4.1.
 Frequency and Timing

-If a post-probationary employee disagrees with his/her written performance review, the employee may within sixty (60) calendar days from the date the employee’s supervisor signed and presented the performance review form:
+If a post-probationary employee disagrees with the contents of a written performance evaluation, the employee may, within sixty (60) calendar days from the date the employee’s supervisor signed and presented the performance evaluation form to the employee:

 5. Recognition